Greta oto: Adult

 The adult butterfly feeds mainly on the nectar of the flowers of the genus Lantana, which includes 150 species of perennial flowering plants.
 They also eat flowers in the Asteraceae and Boraginaceae families and the droppings of insectivorous birds, absorbing amino acids that are later converted to proteins.
 Adult butterflies are also toxic due to the males consuming Asteraceae flowers whose nectar contains pyrrolizidine alkaloids.

 Migration

 The glasswing butterfly is migratory and travels up to 12 mi per day at speeds of up to 8 mph.
-It migrates in order to change elevations, and this migration causes there to be population density differences in varying geographical areas.
+It migrates to change elevations, which causes population density differences in varying geographical areas.

 Predation

 Birds are common predators of this butterfly.
 The glasswing combats predators by consuming toxins through plants of genus Cestrum and family Asteraceae in both the caterpillar and butterfly stages.
 Toxin consumption gives the butterfly a foul taste that discourages predation.

 Protective coloration

 This butterfly uses its transparency to hide from predators by camouflaging into the background during flight.
-Transparency is a rare trait among Lepidoptera, since they more commonly use mimicry to ward off predators.
+Transparency is a rare trait among the Lepidoptera; they more commonly use mimicry to ward off predators.